923415026/CMSgenepairs/README.md

 ```
 The example is the gene expression profile of GSE31595 from database Gene Expression Omnibus (GEO)
 # Data input
-Exp, a dataframe with gene expression profiles data values, samples in columns, genes in rows, rownames corresponding to Entrez IDs
+Exp, a dataframe with gene expression profiles data values, samples in columns, genes in rows, rownames corresponding to Entrez IDs.
+The CMSgenepairs can be well applied to Affymetrix Array data (Series Matrix File) and RNA-seq data (RPKM).